Bagging a deer requires unconventional tactics. Avoid these common deer hunting mistakes during the rut to better your odds.

 Wandering bucks that are not on a hot doe's trail have little tolerance for competition from other bucks.
 A much bigger buck may be intimidating and a yearling buck may not be a threat.

-Use two grunt calls—one of a young buck and one of a more mature buck.
+Use two grunt calls--one of a young buck and one of a more mature buck.
 Hit the young buck four times as often as the mature buck call.
-This will really piss off your target deer.
+This will really piss off a rutting buck.

 If you can, use two different brands and spray some of each all the way to your stand.
 A buck will think he has a couple of hotties figured out and he'll follow that scent.

-You can no longer get to your stand half an hour before daylight.
+If you want to spot antlers, you can no longer get to your stand half an hour before daylight.
 Rut-crazy bucks can't wait to get back in the chase.
-They will start wandering well before dark.
+They'll start wandering well before dark.
 Does will head out to avoid them.

 If you bump the deer out of your area, you may be done.
 Get settled in the stand at least two hours before daylight and wait it out.

-Hunting during the peak of the rut requires a change in tactics.
+Hunting for whitetail deer during the peak of the rut requires a change in tactics.
 If you continue to hunt using conventional methods, you're doing it wrong.
-You may get lucky but your chances improve greatly if you are lucky and hunting smart.
+You may get lucky but your chances improve greatly if you're lucky and hunting smart.